dgallegos/docker-tutorial/lessons/lesson-2.md

-# Lesson 2 - Simple Workflow
+# Lesson 2 - Simple Workflow: Mounting Folders and Exposing Ports
-The purpose of this is to build a small webserver in Go and allow you to learn a common workflow for a application with no dependencies.
+The purpose of this is to build a small webserver in Go and allow you to learn a common workflow for a small application with no dependencies.

-### PID 1
-The process you run when you exec docker run will be the process with PID 1 (inside the process namespace of the container).
-This process is special in UNIX / Linux systems and it's the process in charge of 'adopting' any 'orphaned' process.
-If this process ends, all the processes will end also.

-When PID 1 stops all children processes stop and your docker container stops too.

 ### Exposing Ports
 Exposing Ports allows you to connect your host machine to your container.
 For example, you may run your web server on port `8080` on your container.
-Going to [http://localhost:8080]() on your host machine will not connect to your container's web server until the port is exposed.
+Going to [http://localhost:8080](http://localhost:8080) on your host machine will not connect to your container's web server until the port is exposed.

 ### Rebuilding Images
 There is a common "gotcha" when first working with Docker, where "dangling" or "orphaned" Docker images are created, when rebuilding Docker images.
 If your workflow requires you to rebuild your Docker Image every time you want to update source code in your container you'll run into this problem.